niteshpunia/barberbooth/README.md

 - Rishav Rapta ( https://www.linkedin.com/in/rishav-rapta-a92b71170/ )

-barberbooth is a web platform for barbers and clients modernizing the barbershop experience.
+ServiceBooth is a web platform for barbers, beuticians, spas and clients modernizing the booking experience.

-For Barbers:
+For Service Providers:
 - Invite your clients & manage your client list
 - Keep all of your appointments organized in one place
 - Set your location and availability to get discovered by new clients & grow your business